-The NARM Examination was given to 310 candidates from in forty-one states, one U.S. territory, three Canadian provinces, and one foreign country.
-By the end of 2019, thirty four states recognize the CPM for legal practice or use the NARM Examination as part of the state licensure process: Alabama, Alaska, Arkansas, Arizona, California, Colorado, Delaware, Florida, Hawaii, Idaho, Indiana, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Vermont, Washington, Wisconsin, and Wyoming.
+The NARM Written Examination was given to 284 candidates from in 41 states, one US territory, 3 Canadian provinces, and one foreign country.
+By the end of 2020, thirty-five states and the District of Columbia recognize the CPM for legal practice or use the NARM exam as part of the state licensure process: Alabama, Alaska, Arkansas, Arizona, California, Colorado, Delaware, Florida, Hawaii, Idaho, Indiana, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, Oklahoma, Oregon,

+Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Washington, Wisconsin, and Wyoming.

-The NARM Examination is administered by computer at over a hundred College or University testing centers.
+The NARM exam is administered by computer at over 100 College or University testing centers.
 The computer exam is coordinated by ProvExam based in Florida.
+In 2020, the exam was also administered through home computers with live remote proctoring via two cameras.

-In 2019, the pass rate for the NARM Examination was 84%.
-The pass rate for those taking the exam for the first time was 86%.
+In 2020, the pass rate for the Written Examination was 74%.
+The pass rate for those taking the exam for the first time was 78%